Q: What kind of essential oils and things can I use for insomnia?

 If you’d like, follow the video here for a visual demonstration of the ear acupressure massage.
 You can do this on yourself or on somebody else.

-Ear reflexology, also called Auricular Therapy when done with acupuncture, is a powerful technique.
-We use this extensively in the acupuncture clinic because it works amazingly well.
+Ear reflexology, also called Auricular Therapy, is a powerful technique.
 Instead of needles you can also use your hand to do acupressure on the same areas.

 There are more than 100 acupoints on our ear.
 We’re going to use some special points on the ear beneficial for insomnia.
 See below for Insomnia area 1, Insomnia area 2, the Tranquilizer point area, and the whole ear lobe.